benwhalley/just-enough-r/docs/graphics.md

-### Using ggplot
+### Thinking like `ggplot`

-When using `ggplot` it helps to think of five separate steps, of which 2 are optional
+When using `ggplot` it helps to think of five separate steps to making a plot (2 are optional, but commonly used):

 1. Choose the data you want to plot.
-2. Map variables to axes or other features on the plot.
+2. Map variables to axes or other features of the plot (e.g. sizes or colours).
 3. (Optionally) use `ggplot` functions to summarise your data before the plot is drawn (e.g. to calulate means and standard errors for point-range plots).
 4. Add visual display layers.
-5. (Optionally) Split the plot up (repeat it) into multiple panels.
+5. (Optionally) Split the plot up across multiple panels using groupings in the data.

 You can then customise the plot labels and title, and tweak other presentation parameters, although this often isn't necessary unless sending a graphic for publication.
 You can also export graphics in multiple high quality formats.